 Let’s break down that last point.
 At Bowery, we refer to the environmental conditions that plants need to flourish as “crop recipes.”
 Traditionally, a farmer’s recipe would involve ingredients such as seeds, fertilizer, harvest season, and geographic location of the farm itself.

-Indoors, we can include an entirely new set of granular factors: spectra of light, photoperiod (day/night cycles), intensity of light, irrigation schedules, nutrients, airflow, temperature, humidity, and CO2.
-We control these variables and can adjust them hour by hour (or even minute by minute) to optimize for plant health and, ultimately, flavor.
+Indoors, without typical outdoor weather conditions, we can include an entirely new set of granular factors: spectra of light, photoperiod (day/night cycles), intensity of light, irrigation schedules, nutrients, airflow, temperature, humidity, and CO2.
+Our farmers control these variables and can adjust them hour by hour (or even minute by minute) to optimize for plant health and, ultimately, flavor.

 So, how do we know what the best “recipe” is for a crop to thrive?
 Machine-learning algorithms are constantly searching for this answer.
 The BoweryOS benefits from historical data gathered from thousands of growth cycles for each crop grown at a Bowery farm, and continuously tweaks growing conditions to further hone in on the most effective environment.
 The “recipes” with the highest rates of success (i.e., the healthiest plants and crop yields) are further refined and then scaled automatically throughout our farms.